michaelficarra/FunctionalJS/README.md

 	})

 ### memoize(\[memos\])
-Returns an memoized version of the function upon which it is called.
+Returns a memoized version of the function upon which it is called.
 The memoized function keeps track of return values and the inputs that generated them, causing a faster, cached response the next time the same set of inputs is given.
 The unique key used to determine if